 Character education in Islamic educational institutions aims to instill the basic values of Islamic teachings such as faith, piety, and compassion.
-This will be a guideline in the daily lives of students social interactions, relationships between individuals, and community involvement in daily life in the educational environment.
-The main objective of improving the quality of social life is to create a harmonious environment, mutual respect, and care for others, which is in line with Islamic values that emphasize the importance of peace, solidarity, and cooperation in society.
+This will be a guideline in the daily lives of students respect, and care for others, which is in line with Islamic values that emphasize the importance of peace, solidarity, and cooperation in society.